Bhatia (Hindu traditions) in India

 What Are Their Beliefs?

-Bhatia people are primarily Hindu and worship Hindu gods.
-They also worship family, ancestors, and village gods.
+Some Bhatias are Sikhs and Muslims, but most are Hindu.
+They worship Hindu gods, their ancestors, and village gods.
 They follow a Hindu sect called Pushtimarg.
 They celebrate Hindu festivals, and a New Year festival called Makar Sankranti, exchanging sesame seeds combined with jaggery (unrefined sugar).

 What Are Their Needs?